syncfusion-content/blazor-docs/blazor/diagram/connectors/connectors.md

 }
 ```
 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/Blazor-Diagram-Examples/tree/master/UG-Samples/Connectors/ActionofConnectors)

-## Add connector with annotations at runtime
+## How to add connector with annotations at runtime

 You can add connector with annotation at runtime in the diagram component by using the [AddDiagramElements](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_AddDiagramElements_Syncfusion_Blazor_Diagram_DiagramObjectCollection_Syncfusion_Blazor_Diagram_NodeBase__) method.